A superstatistics approach to the modelling of memristor current-voltage responses: Results and discussion

 the complete $i$--$v$ relationship of the $q$-deformed model can now be defined as

-where $\gamma_1$, $\delta_1$, $\gamma_2$ and $\delta_2$ are fitting parameters.
+where $\gamma_1$, $\delta_1$, $\gamma_2$, $\delta_2$, and $q$ are fitting parameters.
 For reference within the rest of this work, this model will be denoted as $q$-deformed MM model.

-Intuitively, the $q$-deformed MM model can be understood as follows.
-The spatial distribution of mobile dopants in the substrate is not homogeneous, but follows some distribution function.
+Intuitively, the $q$-deformed MM model can be understood as follows: The spatial distribution of mobile dopants in the substrate is not homogeneous, but follows some distribution function.
 These inhomogeneities have been observed and are attributed to nanoparticle formation due to Rayleigh instability~\cite{optical_properties_co_sputtering, cantor-microstructore-si-ag-nanocomposites}.
-This non-uniformity describes a system with stationary, non-equilibrium states, the type of system which is explained by superstatistics.
+The resulting non-uniformity describes a system with stationary, non-equilibrium states, the type of system which is explained by superstatistics.
 If a voltage potential is applied to the memristor switching layer, an electric field forms, which generates cations and encourages them to move.
 The electric field depends on the applied voltage potential, as well as the thickness of the dielectric.
 Since the mobile dopants are not uniformly distributed, the thickness of the dielectric is not uniform either.
-By using the electric field as the intensive parameter $\beta$, and by assuming that the distribution of $\beta$ can be described by the Gamma PDF, the generalized Boltzmann factor as shown in \eqref{eq:generalized_boltzmann_gamma_1} is obtained.
+By using the electric field as the intensive parameter $\beta$, and by assuming that the distribution of $\beta$ can be described by the gamma PDF, the generalized Boltzmann factor as shown in \eqref{eq:generalized_boltzmann_gamma_1} is obtained.
 Here, the newly acquired parameter $q$ can be interpreted as a measure of the non-uniformity of dopants in the switching layer.

+Fig.~\ref{fig:gamma_q_comparison} illustrates this relationship for different values of $q$.
+As shown in \eqref{eq:q_from_c}, only the shape $c$ of the gamma PDF depends on $q$.
+Here, the duality of~\cite{q_deformed_duality} is used to rewrite $c$ as

+to consider values of $q<1$.
+In \eqref{eq:gamma_expected_variance}, one can see that the scale $b$ of the gamma PDF is independent of $q$; it was therefore defined as $b = 1/c$ to normalize the mean value $\beta_0 = bc = 1$.
+As can be seen in Fig. \ref{fig:gamma_q_comparison}, the spatial inhomogeneities for $q=0.9$ are lower than for $q=0.5$.

 To test the performance of the $q$-deformed MM model, it was fitted to the same, averaged PHL as the previous models.
 In Fig.~\ref{fig:second_q_deformed_mm}, the resulting $i$--$v$ curve of this model is shown, plotted against the data.
-The result shows an NRMSE of 0.457 for the $q$-deformed MM model, which constitutes an improvement of about 8\% over the current state-of-the-art, when fitted to the averaged PHL data.
+The result shows an NRMSE of 0.457 for the $q$-deformed MM model, which constitutes an improvement of about 8\% over the baseline model.